An Ear Suctioning Specialist around Lawnton and Strathpine Areas

 Micro suctioning is generally well tolerated, safe and efficacious.
 It also has the advantage of not exposing the ear to moisture, thus has fewer contraindications, and is associated with a lower frequency of infections.
 Discomfort due to noise is the greatest complaint but is tolerable in majority of cases.

-Otitis externa (commonly called swimmers ear) is an inflammation of the skin of the auditory canal.
-Infection is a common problem especially during the summer time when people tend to swim more often.
-The ear canal is a narrow, warm, blind-ended tunnel, which makes it a good protected environment for germs to grow in if they are given a chance.
+Some people get recurrent Otitis externa (infection of external ear canal) which is an inflammation/ infection of the skin of the auditory canal.
+The ear canal is a narrow, warm, blind-ended tunnel, which makes it a good protected environment for bacterial or fungal infection .

-It may be helpful for your doctor to clear away discharge and dust from the ear canal.
-This is to allow the treatment (drops) to make better contact with the lining of the ear canal, so that they can be more effective.
-Proper suctioning under the microscope equipment (Ear toileting) may clean the ear canal.
+Proper suctioning under the microscope equipment (Ear toileting) allows the treatment (drops) to make better contact with the lining of the ear canal, so that they can be more effective.

-If you have ear complaints, don’t hesitate to call us on (07) 3338 8828 to book an appointment at Gympie Road Medical Centre with our general practitioners who specialise in ear health, or get a referral for ear specialists in the Lawnton and Strathpine area today.
+If you have ear complaints, please don’t hesitate to call us on (07) 3338 8828 to book an appointment at Gympie Road Medical Centre with the general practitioners.
+The doctors prefer to have a consult for initial assessment before ear toileting.